 ATSDR obtained 6,156 radiological outdoor air sample analyses from the U.S. DOE PEGASIS/ASER database.
 These samples analyses were collected from many areas inside and outside the fenceline of PORTS.
-ATSDR evaluated about 3,800 outdoor air samples analyses collected at nine U. S. DOE sampling locations for further evaluation.
-These sites were at on-site locations and off-site locations around PORTS and covered the timeframe from January 1, 2016, through September 2, 2022.
+ATSDR evaluated about 3,800 outdoor air samples analyses collected at nine selected U. S. DOE sampling locations for further evaluation.
+These sites were at on-site locations and off-site locations around PORTS and covered the timeframe from January 1, 2016, through December 31, 2020.
 The three on-site stations (inside the U. S. DOE PORTS property boundary) included A12, A26, and A36.
-The six off-site stations included A6, located in northwest Piketon; A41A, located near Zahn's Corner Middle School; A24, located north of the DOE property boundary midway between PORTS and Piketon; A23, located adjacent to the DOE property boundary near the On-site Waste Disposal Facility boundary; A9, located southwest near the DOE property boundary; and A37, the background station located in Otway approximately 30 miles southwest of PORTS.
+The six off-site stations included A6, located in northwest Piketon; A41A, located near Zahn's Corner Middle School; A24, located north of the DOE property boundary midway between PORTS and Piketon; A23, located adjacent to the DOE property boundary; and A37, the background station located in Otway approximately 30 miles southwest of PORTS.
 ATSDR selected air monitoring stations most likely to be impacted by radiological releases from PORTS activities during the time period evaluated.

 At each of the air monitoring stations reported in this health consultation, the U.S. DOE used air samplers to measure the amounts of dusts and certain radioisotopes in the air.
 An air sampler functions by using pumps to pull air through filters that collect dust in the outdoor air.
 The filters are collected on a regular schedule and subjected to analysis.
-The concentration of radioactive particulates expressed as activity per cubic meter of air (picocuries per cubic meter, pCi/m3) is determined by analyzing the filters.
-The concentration of contaminants in the air can be calculated from the analytical results and the time the air sampler operates, and the flow rate.
-The air monitoring samples were analyzed for the standard set of transuranic radionuclides, technetium-99, uranium, and uranium isotopes.
+The concentration of radioactive particulates expressed as activity per cubic meter of air (picocuries per cubic meter, pCi/m) is first determined by analyzing the radioactivity on the filters.
+The concentration of contaminants in the air is then calculated from the analytical results from the length of time the air sampler operates, and the air flow rate during that time.
+The air monitoring samples were analyzed for the standard site-specific set of transuranic radionuclides, technetium-99, uranium, and uranium isotopes.

 The U.S. DOE also continuously measured ambient radiation dose levels around air monitoring stations using dosimeters.
 Dosimeters are typically one of two types, a thermoluminescent dosimeter (TLD) or an optically stimulated luminescent dosimeter (OSL).
 These devices measure the level of radiation in a defined space and report the radiation present in terms of dose.
-The radiation dose measured by these devices is typically measured quarterly and the results are summed to determine the annual radiation dose.
+The radiation dose measured by these devices is typically measured quarterly and results are summed to determine the annual radiation dose.

 ATSDR followed the initial screening methodology described in Section 5.2. to evaluate the U.S. DOE PEGASIS/ASER outdoor air monitoring data.
-Table 7 summarizes initial screening of the outdoor air monitoring data by radionuclide with information on the radioisotopes analyzed, number of total analyses, number of analyses with radiological concentrations below the MDA, percent (%) of analyses with concentrations below the MDA, number of analyses with radiological concentrations above the MDA, and percent (%) of analyses with concentrations above the MDA.
+Table 7 summarizes our initial screening of the outdoor air monitoring data by radionuclide with the following information on the radiological laboratory analysis of radioisotopes:

+- number of total analyses, - number of analyses with radiological concentrations below the MDA, - percent (%) of analyses with concentrations below the MDA, - number of analyses with radiological concentrations above the MDA, and - percent (%) of analyses with concentrations above the MDA.

 As shown in Table 7, more than 95% of the samples analyzed for neptunium-237, plutonium-238, plutonium-239/240, and uranium-235/236 showed the results less than the MDA.
-This indicates that for these radionuclides, the majority of radiological concentrations were below the statistical detection limit and the results would be considered zero (0); that is, not detectable in the outdoor air.
-The total uranium and uranium isotopes (uranium-233/234, and uranium-238) have a low percentage of non-detects.
+This indicates the majority of radiological concentrations were below the statistical detection limit and the results would present in the soil or dusts being produced during site demolition and disposal.
+However, the aim of this document is not to determine the source of contamination.